Calculators Math logo

 About the Function Grapher

-Our function grapher is unique in that it plots any given function in both Cartesian and polar coordinate systems simply by switching coordinate systems.
+Our function grapher is unique in that it plots any given function in both Cartesian and polar coordinate systems simply by switching coordinate planes.

 Comprehensive Function Visualization

-Our function plotter makes it easy to toggle between the Cartesian graph (default) and the polar graph of a given function: Simply, check or uncheck the Polar checkbox; this enables you to visualize the same function f(x) in both coordinate systems.
+Our function plotter makes it easy to toggle between the Cartesian graph (default) and the polar graph of a given function.
+Simply check or uncheck the Polar checkbox to visualize the same function f(x) in both coordinate systems.

-Since the common notation in the polar coordinate system uses θ and r for the independent and dependent variables, our grapher automatically changes f(x) to r(θ) without altering the defining function.
-This enables a direct comparison of the function's graphical behavior across both coordinate systems.
+Since standard notation in polar coordinates uses θ and r for the independent and dependent variables, our grapher automatically changes f(x) to r(θ) without altering the underlying function.
+This enables a direct comparison of the function's behavior across both coordinate planes.

-Moreover, our versatile oblique function grapher enables you to rotate the axes and graph functions in a skew (oblique) coordinate system, providing a powerful all-in-one visualization tool.
+Moreover, our versatile oblique function grapher allows you to rotate the axes and graph functions in an oblique coordinate system, providing a powerful, all-in-one visualization tool.

 x y